AI-Commandos/RAGMeUp/TEXT2SQL.md

 ![Example](example_question.png)

 In this image you can see that with our component the document the assistant refers to is a row retrieved from the database, which in this case is the count of rows in the games table.
 The provenance provided in this answer is the SQL statement that was provided by the LLM and subsequently executed.
+As you can see the answer could have been formatted differently as the SQL statement is now referred to as document 0, however we simply passed the SQL statement and answer through the same template as the original RAGMeUp framework does.

 ## Dataset

 The data we used for testing this component was a kaggle dataset found [here](https://www.kaggle.com/datasets/technika148/football-database).
 It contains several several relational database tables that can be put into a database directly.
+So in order for us to have run this RAGMeUp framework with this component we had uploaded the csv files of this dataset to our Google Drive, subsequently mounting the drive to colab and setting the ```data_directory``` environment variable to the correct path.

 ## Findings